websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/styling-widgets-and-assets/creating-a-widget-template.md

 # Creating a Widget Template

+Widget Templates are used to customize how a widget looks.
+You can create templates for a widget’s display and then choose which template is active.
 To create a Widget Template, follow these steps:

 1. From Site Administration, click the *Site Selector* button (![Compass](../../../../images/icon-compass.png)) to choose the Site where you want to create the widget template.

     ![Click on Compass icon to choose a site where you want to create the widget template.](./creating-a-widget-template/images/01.png)

 1. Open *Design* &rarr; *Widget Templates*.

     ![Click on Design and Widget templates.](./creating-a-widget-template/images/02.png)

 If you selected the Global context, this page shows a list of sample templates available for your apps.
 These sample templates differ from the default templates already configured in the apps.
 If you choose a Site to host your template, you must create a custom template for that Site's apps.

 ![Click on Design and Widget templates.](./creating-a-widget-template/images/03.png)